Asharulislam/flutter_todo_module/README.md

 `createDefaultIntent`) — if you add a second way to open the Flutter screen, make sure it also goes through `withCachedEngine("my_engine")`.

-### Known latent issue — handler registration order

-`setMethodCallHandler` is currently registered **after** `executeDartEntrypoint` in `MyApplication.onCreate()`. `executeDartEntrypoint` starts Dart's `main()` essentially concurrently with the rest of `onCreate()` continuing to run — so in principle, if Dart's very first frame called `getToken()` before the line below finishes registering the handler, that call could race and fail.
-In practice this hasn't bitten us because nothing calls the auth channel until the user navigates to the todos screen, well after `onCreate()` finishes.
-Still, the safer order is handler registration *before* `executeDartEntrypoint`.
-Fix this if the app ever calls `getToken()` eagerly on startup.

 ## Auth token flow

 There is exactly one platform channel: **`com.todo.myapplication/auth`**,